Major General Jabez Huntington (1719-1786): His World and Some of his Kin

 Despite his wealth and privilege, it cannot have been easy being Major General Jabez Huntington (1719-1786).

 First, as a young man, he endured a lot of premature deaths of close family members: three brothers, his first wife, his father, a daughter, and grandchildren.
 With the exception of his wife, they all probably died of Yellow Fever (or other diseases).
 Then, Jabez spent the prime of his life enduring the stressful Revolutionary War era.
-He was one of many unsung hero "Founding Fathers."
+He was one of many true early "Founding Fathers" who took a stand against the British by walking out on a General Assembly meeting, in 1765, because he and others, like Jonathan Trumbull refused to sign off on the Stamp Act.

-Sandwiched between his popular and successful father Captain Joshua (1698-1745) and his firstborn go-getter son Jedediah, Jabez wore many political and military hats all while trying to advance an inherited mercantile empire.
+Sandwiched between his popular and successful father Captain Joshua (1698-1745) and his firstborn go-getter son Jedediah, Jabez wore many political and military hats during his lifetime all while trying to build and keep his mercantile empire.
 General Assembly meetings, Council of Safety meetings, commissary planning, militia duty, and shelling out his own money and resources for the war took its toll and he famously died from the stress caused by it--everyone knew it.

 He was not the only one in his merchant circle to be mentally and physically overcome by the war.
 The Trumbull family of Lebanon also lost family members during the war years.
-These two families were notable for their provisioning of the Continental Army and Connecticut militia and trying to protect the port of New London from invasion.
+These two families were notable for organizing the provisioning of the entire Continental Army and Connecticut militia, particularly during 1776, while also trying to protect the Connecticut coastal towns from invasion.

 By luck of birth, Jabez was at the top of the New London County social and political ladder with other Huntington cousins such as Hezekiah (1696-1773), Benjamin (1736-1800), and future signer of the Declaration of Independence, Samuel (1731-1798).

-Advantageous marriage unions continued to be very important to the children of Joshua and Hannah Huntington.
+Advantageous marriages continued to be very important to the children of Joshua and Hannah Huntington.
 Jabez married first Elizabeth Backus (1721-1745) of the Yantic neighborhood of Norwich.
 The Backus' made their respectable wealth off of their colonial manufactured goods.
-Elizabeth's brother was the famous American Baptist: Isaac Backus (1724-1806).
+Elizabeth's brother was the famous American Baptist minister and patriot Isaac Backus (1724-1806).

 Elizabeth died a few weeks after giving birth to her second son Andrew.
 In keeping with Puritan traditions, little Andrew was named for Jabez' deceased brother.
 Roughly two months later Jabez would bury his own father, Joshua.
 Needless to say, 1745 was a very tough year for him.